polyglotted/app-launcher/README.markdown

 Add the dependency to the project POM as shown above and set the type of the project to be _"jar"_.

 Add the following plugin configuration to your POM.
+Unfortunately copy-maven-plugin does not work on Maven 3.1.x so will have to be used only with Maven 3.0. executable.

     <plugin>
         <groupId>com.github.goldin</groupId>